Software

 suckless is right about systemd.

-some several years ago they were involved in some weird right-wing crap. one member threw around the term “cultural marxism” when questioned about it. mark of the beast. don’t trust anyone who talks like that.
+some several years ago they were involved in some weird right-wing crap. one of them incoherently ranted about “cultural marxism” when questioned about it.

 rust